Jean Rhys: Legacy and honours

-In 2020, a pen allegedly owned by Rhys - a devotee of the ballpoint - was added to the Royal Society of Literature's historic collection for the signing of their Roll Book.
+In 2020, a pen allegedly owned by Rhys – a devotee of the ballpoint – was added to the Royal Society of Literature's historic collection for the signing of their Roll Book.

+In 2022, the biography I Used to Live Here Once: The Haunted Life of Jean Rhys, written by Miranda Seymour, was published.

 Archives

 Rhys's collected papers and ephemera are housed in the University of Tulsa's McFarlin Library.
 The British Library acquired a selection of Jean Rhys Papers in 1972, including drafts of short stories, novels; After Leaving Mr. Mackenzie, Voyage in the Dark, and Wide Sargasso Sea, and an unpublished play entitled English Harbour.
 Research material relating to Jean Rhys can also be found in the Archive of Margaret Ramsey Ltd at the British Library relating to stage and film rights for adaptations to her work.
 The British Library also holds correspondence between Jean Rhys and Patrick Garland relating to his adaptation of "I Spy a Stranger" and about Quartet.